Circular walk from Dunmere to Penhargard returning via Bodmin Jail

 Penhargard Castle, in the Camel Valley below Penhargard Farm, is the remains of an Iron Age fort approximately 90 metres in diameter, perching on a steep slope overlooking the Camel Valley.
 There was a main circle of ramparts around the enclosure which were up to 15 feet high in places.
 On one side, there is an additional outer wall covering the most exposed two-thirds of the defences.
 The interior was horseshoe-shaped due to an additional rampart cutting through it, and has been terraced into two distinct levels due to the steep slope.
 A track ran from close to the castle entrance and joined the road near the entrance gate to Penhargard Farm.

-16. Turn right and follow the track past the farmhouse, and between fields, until it eventually ends on a lane.
+16. Turn right and follow the track ahead past the farmhouse, and between fields, until it eventually ends on a lane.

 The fortified settlement known as Lower Helland Castle was situated slightly further up the Camel Valley from Penhargard.
 This was a large elliptical enclosure, surrounded by a single line of ramparts.
 Evidence has been found that the track to the nearby Penhargard Castle crossed the River Camel at a ford between the two.